psychemedia/sin-eater-resources/src/_ross.md

 " Wilt thou have this man ?" —the parson was repeating, when, with a load scream that echoed through the aisles, Clara fell to the ground.

-Astonishment and comseternation were visible on every face.
+Astonishment and consternation were visible on every face.

 "Run for water," said the parson.